qorix-group/process_description/process/introduction/index.rst

 The process model is structured around the concept of :ref:`workflows<workflows>`, which form the core of each :ref:`process<process_areas>`.
 Each workflow defines the sequence of activities required to achieve specific objectives within the project.
 The activities linked from these workflows are directly linked to roles, ensuring that responsibilities and accountabilities are clearly assigned throughout the process.

 Workflows also establish connections to :ref:`work products<work_products>`, which are the tangible outputs or artifacts generated during process execution.
-Each work product is associated with or requested by relevant :ref:`standards<external_standards>` and requirements of these standards, ensuring compliance and traceability.
+Each work product is associated with or requested by relevant :ref:`standards<external_standards>` and :ref:`requirements<process_req>` of these standards, ensuring compliance and traceability.

 To facilitate onboarding and understanding, the process model provides dedicated sections for a "Getting Started", a detailed "Concept Description", and comprehensive guideline (within the "Guidance" section) for each process.
 These resources help Contributors, Committers and other Users quickly familiarize themselves with the process, understand key concepts, and apply best practices throughout process execution and should be read in this order.
 See :need:`Requirements process getting started<doc_getstrt__req_process>`, :need:`Requirement concept description<doc_concept__req_process>` and :need:`Requirement process guideline<gd_guidl__req_engineering>` as examples.